JohnCarterGonzalez/JohnCarterGonzalez/README.md

 - 🌱 I’m currently learning Python, JS, and Java.

-- 💞️ I’m looking to collaborate on projects that deal with the abovementioned technologies and help to develop and deepen my own understand of them, while being a part
-- of a team and working to solve projects and problems.
+- 💞️ I’m looking to collaborate on projects that deal with the abovementioned technologies and help to develop and deepen my own understanding of them, while being a part of a team and working to solve projects and problems.

 - 📫 How to reach me:
 -   email: gjohncarter@protonmail.com